Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Introduction

 A common way to reconstruct bifurcation diagrams is to use arclength continuation and branch switching techniques~\cite{doedel1981auto,keller1977numerical,uecker2014pde2path} to continue known solutions in a given parameter.
 These solutions can be computed by applying Newton's method to suitably chosen initial guesses or by using time-evolution algorithms.
-Then, a standard numerical technique in fluid dynamics for finding initial states for the continuation algorithm is to perform time-dependent simulation of initial solutions until a steady-state is reached~\cite{dijkstra2014numerical,tuckerman2000bifurcation,mamun1995asymmetry}.
-These numerical techniques have been widely used and extremely successful at computing bifurcation diagrams of nonlinear PDEs.
+A standard numerical technique in fluid dynamics for finding initial states for the continuation algorithm is to perform time-dependent simulation of initial solutions until a steady state is reached~\cite{dijkstra2014numerical,tuckerman2000bifurcation,mamun1995asymmetry}.
+These numerical techniques have been widely used and are extremely successful at computing bifurcation diagrams of nonlinear PDEs.

-In this paper, we employ a recent algorithm called deflation for computing multiple solutions to nonlinear partial differential equations~\cite{farrell2015deflation,farrell2016computation}, which has been successfully applied to compute bifurcations to a wide range of physical problems such as the deformation of a hyperelastic beam~\cite{farrell2016computation}, Carrier's problem~\cite{chapman2017analysis}, cholesteric liquid crystals~\cite{emerson2018computing}, and the nonlinear Schr\"odinger equation in two and three dimensions~\cite{charalampidis2018computing,charalampidis2019bifurcation,boulle2020deflation}.
-We emphasise that deflated continuation and its extensions offer some advantages that could be combined with the standard bifurcation analysis tools.
-The main strength of deflation is that it allows the detection of disconnected branches, in addition to those connected to known branches.
+In this paper, we employ a recently developed algorithm called deflation for computing multiple solutions to nonlinear partial differential equations~\cite{farrell2015deflation,farrell2016computation}.
+This method has been successfully applied to compute bifurcations to a wide range of physical problems such as the deformation of a hyperelastic beam~\cite{farrell2016computation}, Carrier's problem~\cite{chapman2017analysis}, cholesteric liquid crystals~\cite{emerson2018computing}, and the nonlinear Schr\"odinger equation in two and three dimensions~\cite{charalampidis2018computing,charalampidis2019bifurcation,boulle2020deflation}.
+We emphasise that deflation offers some advantages that could be combined with the standard bifurcation analysis tools.
+The main strength of deflation is that it detects of disconnected branches, in addition to those connected to known branches.
 An additional advantage is that it does not require the solution of augmented problems to find new solutions.
-Using perturbed solutions to the linearised equations as initial conditions, we are able to discover numerous steady-states solutions of Rayleigh--B\'enard convection.
-These solutions can be obtained without the need of prior knowledge of the dynamics and regardless of the stability of the solutions.
+Using perturbed solutions to the linearised equations as initial conditions, we are able to discover numerous steady states of Rayleigh--B\'enard convection.
+These solutions can be obtained without prior knowledge and regardless of the stability of the solutions.